mbbx6spp/basic-security-hygiene/part2-20170428/README.md

 * *Don't* trust ISP DNS resolvers.
 Keep a list of open public DNS resolver IPs you consider trust-worthy (e.g. Google?, OpenDNS, etc.).
 Applies on your home network as much as public or shared networks you don't control.
+* *Do* assess 3rd-party risk periodically for each party used (DNS resolvers, VPN services for geo purposes, public WiFi networks).

 ---